Can Powassan virus cause encephalitis or other neurologic damage?

 With so much media attention focused on the deaths caused by Powassan virus, both parents and the public are understandably worried.
 However, a new study published in the journal Emerging Infectious Diseases provides a more optimistic outlook, finding not all subjects had neuroinvasive disease.

-- 14-year-old girl with a 3-day history of urticarial rash.
+- Age 14: 3-day history of urticarial rash.
 She was treated with doxycycline for 14 days.

-- 4-year-old girl with a 1-week history of fever (103°F), listlessness, headache, fatigue, and a maculopapular rash.
+- Age 4: 1-week history of fever (103°F), listlessness, headache, fatigue, and a maculopapular rash.
 She was treated with amoxicillin for 21 days.

-- 3-year-old girl with a 1-week history of intermittent fever, fussiness, and erythema migrans rash.
+- Age 3: 1-week history of intermittent fever, fussiness, and erythema migrans rash.
 After developing a urticarial rash on cefuroxime, she was treated with amoxicillin for 21 days.

 “In POWV-endemic regions, up to 7% of ticks carry the virus, and seroprevalence among small mammalian hosts can exceed 90%,” the authors point out.
 Meanwhile, the seroprevalence of the Powassan virus in some regions of North America ranges from 0.5% to 3.3%.

-The authors’ report of three children with a combination of Lyme disease and Powassan virus without neuroinvasive disease is encouraging.
-“The spectrum of disease is broader than previously realized, with most patients having minimally symptomatic infection,” concludes Frost.
+“The spectrum of disease is broader than previously realized, with most patients having minimally symptomatic infection.”

 - Centers for Disease Control and Prevention (CDC). https://www.cdc.gov/powassan/index.html